-ARTICLE 2.7.2 POLICY ON RESEARCH CONTRACTS
+ARTICLE 2.7.2 RESEARCH APPLICATIONS, AGREEMENTS and CONTRACTS

+All Faculty members applying for external research funds as an applicant or co-applicant must follow the provision of the Senate-approved StFX Policy on External Research Funding Applications and Agreements.
-- 1.0 When a research contract is being drawn up between a Faculty member and government or industry, the conditions and calculations described in the clauses below shall be adopted. - 2.0 Before the financial portion of any research contract is negotiated, consultation shall take place between the Faculty member, the Academic Vice-President and Provost and the Director of Finance. - 3.0 The Academic Vice-President and Provost in consultation with the Director of Finance shall be responsible for the final calculation of the amounts to be included in the research contract.

-- 4.1 When a Principal Investigator's time is included as an item in the cost of the research contract, the time and schedule used shall be agreed upon by the Academic Vice-President and Provost, the Dean, and the Principal Investigator. - 4.2 The Principal Investigator's salary paid from the research contract shall be reported by the University on T4A slips to Revenue Canada. - 5.1 All research contracts between a Faculty member and government or industry shall contain a 40% non-salary overhead charge unless the government or industry has a different policy on overheads or the Academic Vice-President & Provost agrees to waive the overhead charge. - 5.2 In cases where the contracting agency has no fixed policy on overheads, the normal distribution of overheads shall be 10% to the research program of the Faculty member, 15% to the Department, 40% to the University's General Revenue Fund, and 35% to a fund for the enhancement of the University's academic and research programs to be administered by the Academic Vice-President & Provost.
-This fund shall be designated for research infrastructure support, (e.g., RGO, ILO, emergency research equipment needs) for academic/pedagogic development, and for top up to UCR. - 5.0 Cost over-runs on contract items, exclusive of the overhead, shall be charged against the Principal Investigator's salary.
+- 1.0 When a research contract is being drawn up between a Faculty member and any external organization such as a government department or an industry partner, the conditions and calculations described in the clauses below shall be adopted. - 2.0 Before any research contract is negotiated, consultation shall take place between the Faculty member, the Academic Vice-President &Provost (or delegated authority) and the Director of Finance. - 3.0 The Academic Vice-President & Provost in consultation with the Director of Finance shall be responsible for the final calculation of the overhead amounts to be included in the research contract to cover the indirect costs of research. - 4.1 When a Principal Investigator's time is included as an item in the cost of the research contract, the time and schedule used shall be agreed upon by the Academic Vice-President & Provost, (or delegated authority) the Dean, and the Principal Investigator. - 4.2 Salary paid to a Principal Investigator from a research agreement or contract shall be reported by the University on T4A slips to Canada Revenue Agency. - 5.1 Overhead charges to cover indirect costs of research must be included in all applicable research grants, research contracts, and contribution agreements as a cost item.
+The University shall normally include a flat rate overhead charge of 25% to cover the indirect costs of research in any external research funding application or agreement (including research contracts and funds used to leverage support from other funding programs).
+This excludes Tri-Agency grants (which are covered by the federal Research Support Fund), as well as Canada Foundation for Innovation project grants.
+Where a contractor or sponsor (including a government agency) has an established policy that specifies an overhead rate that is different from the StFX University rate, the University will accept that rate if it is verified by the contractor or external sponsor in a way that is acceptable to the University.
+Grants from U.S. Government Agencies and from U.S. Universities are usually treated as contracts, and overhead must be included in budgets at the U.S. Government rate.
+The Academic Vice-President & Provost may accept a lower rate or waive overhead charges for the indirect costs of research if agreed to in advance in writing.

+All funds collected from overhead charges for the indirect costs of research shall be applied to these costs directly.
+As such, 40% of annual indirect costs will be applied to the University's General Revenue (for items such as facilities management and financial administration) and 60% will be applied as follows: 10% to the Principal Investigator's research program, 15% to the Principal Investigator's Department or Program, and 35% to the Research Office.
+A report detailing the distribution of these funds will be made to the StFXAUT by March 31st each year.

+6.0 Cost over-runs on contract items, exclusive of the overhead, shall be charged against the Principal Investigator's salary.